flancia-coop/doc.anagora.org/fellowship-of-the-link.md

            - [[chris aldrich]] [[zettelkasten origin myth]]
        - [[aram zucker-scharff]] confusion of technique with presentation layer
            - [[trello]] is inspired by [[getting things done]]
+       - [[chris aldrich]] the ability to reuse what you've already written is key to every productive academic; the means of doing this is critical to productivity

 ### Action items / #TODO